-Established by Joshua B. Bederson, MD, and currently led by Anthony B. Costa, PhD, the Neurosurgery Simulation Core aims to improve outcomes and reduce complications in patients undergoing brain surgery by leveraging the potential of novel surgical training, pre- and intraoperative simulation, and 3D visualization technologies.
+Established by Joshua B. Bederson, MD, the Neurosurgery Simulation Core aims to improve outcomes and reduce complications in patients undergoing brain surgery by leveraging the potential of novel surgical training, pre- and intraoperative simulation, and 3D visualization technologies.

 Epilepsy Surgery Research Program

 Led by Saadi Ghatan, MD and Fedor E. Panov, MD, the Epilepsy Surgery Research Program provides pediatric and adult seizure patients with access to novel medical therapies and individualized long-term care.
 Current studies are exploring the mechanisms of epilepsy, improving diagnostic studies, evaluating novel medical treatments, and studying the safety and efficacy of surgical treatments.
 Laser Interstitial Thermal Therapy (LITT) is a new technology that has now become an important treatment option available for the management of epilepsy in the Mount Sinai Health System.

 Led by Zachary L. Hickman, MD, Konstantinos Margetis, MD, PhD, and Hang S. Byun, MD, the Department is engaged in a number of research studies and clinical trials that aim to provide new insights and treatments for patients suffering from both cranial and spinal trauma.
 The Department maintains a Traumatic Brain Injury (TBI) and Spinal Cord Injury (SCI) registry, providing a platform for quality-improvement studies and clinical trials.

 Tanvir Choudhri, MD, is running a clinical trial that aims to reduce complications following lumbar fusion, by vaccinating patients against a common pathogen responsible for postoperative infections.